-At March 31, 2011 and 2010, the Company had approximately \$222,000 and \$180,000, respectively, of restricted cash that serves as collateral for an irrevocable standby letter of credit.
+At March 31, 2012 and 2011, the Company had approximately \$222,000 of restricted cash that serves as collateral for the full amount of an irrevocable standby letter of credit.
 The letter of credit serves as additional security under the lease extension relating to the Company's office space in New York that expires in February 2021.